- Workshop Dates: May 10 - July 28, 2017

 - Ideal for graduate students who use Latin for research or need to fulfill a language requirement

 - The best choice for talented undergraduates who need to satisfy the General Education requirement for Foreign Language

-The Department of Classics will offer The Intensive Latin Workshop during summer semester 2013 (May 6 to July 26) for 12 credits.
-This Workshop will meet daily from 9:00-12:00 and from 1:00-4:00.
-We will cover all the Latin Grammar you will need to read classical and medieval authors in the first half; the second half will be spent reading Vergil, Cicero and Ovid and a selection of other authors will be selected according to student interest.
+The Workshop meets daily from 9:00-12:00 and from 1:00-4:00, and covers all Latin Grammar needed to read classical and medieval authors in the first five weeks; the latter five weeks are spent reading Vergil, Cicero and Ovid and a selection of other authors will be selected according to student interest.

-This course will require a full-time commitment from both the teachers and the students.
-Typically there will be two to four hours of homework every day, a quiz every morning and a three hour exam every Monday.
-During the first half of the term, the emphasis will fall on the memorization of forms and on learning and applying the basic rules of Latin syntax and grammar.
-Morning classes will begin with a quiz and then go over the exercises for the previous evening; afternoon classes will introduce new forms and basic grammatical concepts in a lecture.
-Staff will be available for office hours before, during and after the workshop and students will be able to call instructors at home if there are difficulties with any of the evening s assignment.
-The Computer Center will be open for students who wish to explore and use the Latin Home Page, which includes resources developed specifically for the Latin Workshop as well as interactive pages for help in memorization of forms and rules.
-We are committed to helping students learn to read and use Latin in a very short time and will do what we can to make this possible.
+The Workshop requires a full-time commitment from both the teachers and the students.
+Typically there are two to four hours of homework every day, a quiz every morning and a three hour exam every Monday.
+During the first half of the term, the emphasis falls on the memorization of forms and on learning and applying the basic rules of Latin syntax and grammar.
+Morning classes begin with a quiz and then go over the exercises for the previous evening; afternoon classes introduce new forms and basic grammatical concepts in a lecture.
+Staff are available for office hours before, during and after the workshop and students are able to call instructors at home if there are difficulties with any of the evening assignments.
+The Department of Classics houses the Latin Pages, which includes resources developed specifically for the Latin Workshop as well as interactive pages for help in memorization of forms and rules.
+Instructors are committed to helping students learn to read and use Latin in a very short time and will do all they can to make this possible.
 It is NOT recommended that students hold down jobs or have other significant commitments during the Workshop.